deviceTRUST/Configurations/MultiHop/3-ManagedHopsWithHopProperties/README.md

 |<img src="../../_assets/images/multi-hop/3-ManagedHopsWithHopProperties/08_Local_Domain.png" alt="Built Context" title="Built Context" width="200"> | <img src="../../_assets/images/multi-hop/3-ManagedHopsWithHopProperties/09_Multi-Hop_Domain.png" alt="Run Actions" title="Run Actions" width="200"> | <img src="../../_assets/images/multi-hop/3-ManagedHopsWithHopProperties/10_ForwardProperties.png" alt="Pop Up" title="Pop Up" width="200"> |

 ### Configuration 3 - Build Context based on Properties & Run Actions ([dtpol configuration file](./dT_C_MH_3-ManagedHopswithProperties_3_Target.dtpol))
-The third configuration is applied only to the last hop / target.
+The third configuration is applied only to the target.
 It is utilized to build context and run actions.
 In the example use case, it blocks the session if one hop along the chain is mot joined to the domain "demo".
 Also, the user's device's name is evaluated.

 This Configuration
 - Builds the Context "Domain Chain", evaulauting, if every hop is joined to the domain "demo".